-A short transmission line is often referred to as a stub.
+A short transmission line is sometimes called a stub.
 We can match the impedance Z_L to a characteristic impedance Z_0 by adding a shortened stub with length l and characteristic impedance Z_0 at a distance d from the load.
 We can either connect the stub in series or in parallel.
-We have the two parameters d and l to play with and that is enough to achieve an impedance match.
+We have the two parameters d and l to play with and that is enough to achieve impedance match.